← Back to blog

 1. Semantic SEO & Content Clusters

-- A main service page (e.g. Speech Therapy for Kids, In Home Care for Disabled)
+• A main service page, e.g. Speech Therapy for Kids or In Home Care for Disabled

 2. Technical Structure and Sitemap